 The University’s COVID-19 orders expired in March 2022, but our Emergency Operations Committee and campus leadership continue to monitor local, state and national COVID-19 data to inform decisions that will protect the health and safety of our employees, students and communities.
 The EOC will recommend changes in our campus protocols should conditions change.

 Masks are not required in UW Oshkosh buildings, except in the Student Health Center and the Oshkosh campus testing and vaccination center.
 We encourage individuals to wear masks, particularly in crowded indoor settings.
 We ask all students, employees and visitors to our campuses to respect the choices made by individuals.

 COVID-19 vaccinations are not required, per UW System policy.
 However, we highly encourage all students and staff to get vaccinated and boosted if they are able.
-Eligible adults 18 years of age and older can get vaccinated at the testing and vaccination center on the Oshkosh campus.
+Students 18 years of age and older can get vaccinated at the Student Health center on the Oshkosh campus.

 If you are experiencing symptoms of COVID-19, or if you have been identified as a close contact of someone who has tested positive for COVID-19, you should immediately schedule a COVID-19 test.
 Close contacts should test at least 5 days after exposure to the virus.